Understanding Real Estate Tax Law

 • Qualifying widow(er) with dependent child: $250,000

-It's important to manage your investments properly.
+Proper investment management is essential.
 An investment planner or real estate tax lawyer can help you with that effort.

 How Our Real Estate Tax Lawyers Can Help

-Our lawyers and attorneys have appealed tax assessments for properties of all types, including affordable rental housing, utility, and condominium properties, and tax exemptions for properties owned by non-profit entities.
+Our lawyers and attorneys have appealed tax assessments for properties of all types, including affordable rental housing, utility and condominium properties, and tax exemptions for properties owned by non-profit entities.

 In addition, our real estate tax lawyers have negotiated payment instead of tax ("PILOT") agreements and real estate tax abatements for new construction under Pennsylvania's Local Economic Revitalization Tax Act ("LERTA") throughout the Commonwealth.
 They've also negotiated tax increment financing agreements with local taxing officials.